 At any given moment, there are millions of Americans struggling with addiction to drugs and alcohol.
 Out of those millions, only ten percent will seek treatment to recover from their addiction.
 Addiction is one of the most destructive things someone can deal with, so why are so few people willing to enter a detox center?

 The answer to that question may be the fact that many people don’t know what the detox process entails.
 Thankfully, we’re lifting the curtain to give you an idea of what to expect during detox.
-While Long Island Recovery Center does not offer detox services, our certified sister facilities provide alcohol and drug detox program services and protocols that help alleviate negative physical effects that accompany withdrawal.
+While Long Island Treatment Center does not offer detox services, our certified sister facilities provide alcohol and drug detox program services and protocols that help alleviate negative physical effects that accompany withdrawal.
 Read on to learn all about it!

 Why Consider an Inpatient Detox?